robertduplock/scifibooks.club/content/en/reviews/pandora-s-star-book-review.md

 To be honest, I found myself skim-reading some of the long, dull scenes in the Ice Citadel.
 {{< /pullout >}}

 When it comes to _Pandora's Star_, I have one major quibble and a few minor quibbles.
 So let's get the big one out of the way: the Ozzie storyline is a boring distraction from the main event.
-Ozzie's actual motivation in seeking out the Silfen is vague, and as soon as he finds them and asks them, they are of no help — which is precisely what he expected.
+Ozzie's actual motivation in seeking out the Silfen is vague, and as soon as he finds them, they are of no help — which is precisely what he expected.
 Then he gets trapped in the Ice Citadel and has to find a way out.

 To be honest, I found myself skim-reading some of the long, dull scenes in the Ice Citadel.
 The whole thing felt unnecessary and barely connected to the main plot.
 And I expected it to pay off more by the end – to come back around and give me an _aha_ moment.
 But it ended with a cliffhanger.